This article has been updated on 11/6/2014

-24. In times of financial duress, Berkshire is more than happy to lend a hand to other struggling companies, including loans of $3 billion and $5 billion to Swiss Re and Bank of America, as well as loans to Goldman Sachs (NYSE:GS) and General Electric in 2008 of $5 billion and $3 billion, respectively.
-Of course, each of those loans made Buffett a bundle of money, with the Goldman Sachs deal most recently culminating in Berkshire becoming one of Goldman's top 10 shareholders for next to nothing.
+24. In times of financial duress, Berkshire is more than happy to lend a hand to other struggling companies, including loans of $3 billion and $5 billion to Swiss Re and Bank of America in 2009 and 2011, respectively, as well as loans in 2008 to both Goldman Sachs (NYSE:GS) and General Electric for $5 billion and $3 billion, respectively.
+Of course, each of those loans made Buffett a bundle of money, with the Goldman Sachs deal culminating last year in Berkshire becoming one of Goldman's top 10 shareholders for next to nothing.

-25. Buffett holds more than 98 percent of his $53.5 billion net worth in Berkshire Hathaway stock, and plans to gradually give nearly all of it to the Bill and Melinda Gates Foundation before he dies.
-Through the Giving Pledge he and Mrs. Gates formed in June, 2010, they have so far convinced over 100 more of the world's wealthiest individuals and families to follow suit, giving at least half their wealth to philanthropy or charitable causes either during their lifetime or after their death.
+25. Buffett holds more than 98 percent of his $70.2 billion net worth in Berkshire Hathaway stock, and plans to gradually give nearly all of it to the Bill and Melinda Gates Foundation before he dies.
+Through the Giving Pledge he and Mrs. Gates formed in June, 2010, they have so far convinced over 120 more of the world's wealthiest individuals and families to follow suit, giving at least half their wealth to philanthropy or charitable causes either during their lifetime or after their death.